Costa Rica a Way to Enjoy the Rainy Season

 For newcomers, the rainy season may seem a bit gloomy, right?
 All that rain!
 The dampness, being cold… Well!
 Not really!
 Go on reading, and we will tell you the good news

-Different from other latitudes in the World, Costa Rica only has two seasons; Sunny Season and the Rainy season.
+Different from other latitudes in the World, Costa Rica only has two seasons: The sunny Season and the Rainy season.
 You can even say it has one solid season, the same temperature all year round… with two periods.

-The rainy season is probably, the best time to visit Costa Rica.
+The rainy season is, the best time to visit Costa Rica.
 All the activities are available, including tours, hotels, and transportation, there are lower fares, and some of the attractions are better.
 For example, rafting, if you get to do rafting in Costa Rica at the very climax of the rainy season, you are up to an unforgettable ride.
 Not only because the rivers are full, but also because the landscapes get to be breathtaking!

 Of course, this depends on what you are looking for; if you just want to stay sunbath on the beach, the rainy season may not be the best for you.
 But, if you are up to seeing rainforest, fauna, and flora, and having adventures, then the rainy season is for you!
 You will enjoy it intensely!

 1, When it rains, it’s just for two or three hours.

 The rainy season is not that rainy.
 September and October are the wettest months in the Pacific and Central areas, November and December for the Caribbean side, yet surprisingly, the rain just lasts about two or three hours the most.

 Experiencing a good downpour at 4 a.m. while on the bed it’s probably one of the most exciting things you can live while still under the sheets.
 If you are in your room, it may be very surprising because the noise of a massive tropical rain on the tin roofs of the lodges is super impressive.